Get,

 Frequently Asked Questions (FAQs)

-What are the indicators of Vitamin D deficiency?
+What are the indicators of vitamin D deficiency?

 Who is at risk of Vitamin D deficiency?

-Can Vitamin D-rich foods cause kidney stone?
+Can vitamin D-rich foods cause kidney stones?

 Can you get sufficient Vitamin D from sunlight alone?

-1. Vitamins: MedlinePlus Medical Encyclopedia [Internet].
+1. Manetti S. Vitamins: MedlinePlus Medical Encyclopedia [Internet].
+Medlineplus.gov.
+National Library of Medicine; 2023.
 Available from: https://medlineplus.gov/ency/article/002399.htm

-2. Vitamin D – NHS [Internet]. [cited 2023 May 2].
+1. NHS.
+Vitamin D – Vitamins and Minerals [Internet].
+NHS.
+2020.
 Available from: https://www.nhs.uk/conditions/vitamins-and-minerals/vitamin-d/

-3. Palacios C, Gonzalez L. Is vitamin D deficiency a major global public health problem?
-J Steroid Biochem Mol Biol [Internet].
-2014 [cited 2023 May 2];144PA(PART A):138.
-Available from: https://www.ncbi.nlm.nih.gov/pmc/articles/PMC4018438/
+1. Palacios C, Gonzalez L. Is vitamin D deficiency a major global public health problem?
+The Journal of Steroid Biochemistry and Molecular Biology.
+2014 Oct;144(144):138–45.
+Available from: https://pmc.ncbi.nlm.nih.gov/articles/PMC4018438/

 Disclaimer: The information provided here is for educational/awareness purposes only and is not intended to be a substitute for medical treatment by a healthcare professional and should not be relied upon to diagnose or treat any medical condition.
 The reader should consult a registered medical practitioner to determine the appropriateness of the information and before consuming any medication.
 PharmEasy does not provide any guarantee or warranty (express or implied) regarding the accuracy, adequacy, completeness, legality, reliability or usefulness of the information; and disclaims any liability arising thereof.